 Field 2 – New Technology for Stereotaxic Functional Neurosurgery

-Background and state of the art: Electrical high frequency stimulation of sub-cortical brain areas for neurological diseases (e.g. Parkinson´s disease and dystonia) has recently become a valid treatment option.
+Background and State of the Art: Electrical high frequency stimulation of sub-cortical brain areas for neurological diseases (e.g. Parkinson´s disease and dystonia) has recently become a valid treatment option.
 The dramatic success of this intervention has led to the question whether it can be extended to psychiatric disorders including depression and OCD.